-- A Principles used to determine the nature and amount of remuneration
+- Principles used to determine the nature and amount of remuneration

-- B Details of remuneration
+- Details of remuneration

-- C Service agreements
+- Service agreements

-- D Share-based compensation
+- Share-based compensation

+- Additional disclosures relating to key management personnel

-A Principles used to determine the nature and amount of remuneration
+Principles used to determine the nature and amount of remuneration

 Altium's philosophy for executive remuneration is to ensure that remuneration properly reflects the duties and responsibilities of its executives.
 Altium aligns executive reward with its strategic objectives and ensures it is appropriate for the results delivered.
 To this end, the group embodies the following principles in its total rewards framework: